believer/devlog/pages/write-great-alt-texts-for-images.md

-<div class="element-block ml-0"><div class="flex-1">If an image is decorative or does not contain any information of value use an empty value, i.e. <code>alt=""</code>.</div></div>
+<div class="element-block ml-0"><div class="flex-1">Use an empty value, <code>alt=""</code>, if an image is decorative or does not contain any valuable information.</div></div>

-<div class="element-block ml-0"><div class="flex-1">Don't add "A photo of..." or an "An image of...".</div></div>
+<div class="element-block ml-0"><div class="flex-1">Don't add "A photo of..." or "An image of...".</div></div>

-<div class="element-block ml-0"><div class="flex-1">If an alt-text needs to be very long or complex you might need to include the text somewhere else on the page. <a class="text-indigo-600 dark:text-indigo-400 rounded-sm focus:outline-none focus:ring-2 focus:ring-offset-2 dark:focus:ring-offset-gray-900 dark:focus:ring-pink-400 focus:ring-pink-700" href="https://accessibility.psu.edu/images/" target="_blank" rel="noopener noreferrer">Here are some guidelines for complex images</a></div></div>
+<div class="element-block ml-0"><div class="flex-1">If an alt-text needs to be very long or is complex you might need to include the text somewhere else on the page. <a class="text-indigo-600 dark:text-indigo-400 rounded-sm focus:outline-none focus:ring-2 focus:ring-offset-2 dark:focus:ring-offset-gray-900 dark:focus:ring-pink-400 focus:ring-pink-700" href="https://accessibility.psu.edu/images/" target="_blank" rel="noopener noreferrer">Here are some guidelines for complex images</a></div></div>

 <hr class="border-gray-700 !my-5" />